 Article Type Description Word Limit Limit No. Figures/ Tables Original Research These papers report the findings of original research and may contain the results of empirical analysis, instrument development, or policy analysis.
 4000 6 Methodological Articles As the name implies, these papers deal with methodological issues in any of the topic areas within the scope of the journal.
 They can include data if these are required to illustrate the importance of particular methodological points.
 3500 6 Policy Perspectives These papers discuss important health policy topics within the scope of the journal.
 They may reflect conceptual pieces or reviews of the literature.
 3000 4 Systematic Literature Reviews These papers review empirical studies consistent with the methods of systematic review proposed by the Cochrane Collaboration.
-6 However, they need not be confined to reviews of randomized controlled trials and can include reviews of observational studies, economic evaluations, outcomes research studies, and preference-based assessments.
+However, they need not be confined to reviews of randomized controlled trials and can include reviews of observational studies, economic evaluations, outcomes research studies, and preference-based assessments.
 4000 6 Brief Reports These are empirical analyses with a more narrow focus than original research articles and generally a single aim.
 2500 2 Commentaries These brief papers present a particular perspective on a timely or controversial topic.
 They do not necessarily need to be based on original research or reviews of the literature and can be based on opinion, providing the points made are transparent and well-argued.
 While commentaries are typically invited contributions, the editors will consider unsolicited submissions.
 2000 1 Editorials Editorials are commissioned by the editorial team and often accompany a paper published in the same issue.
 1200 1 Letters to the Editor Customarily, letters refer to content published in the journal within the past 6 months.
 Authors of the article to which the letter refers will be given the opportunity to reply, and if a response is issued, both the letter and the reply will be published in the same issue of the journal.
 1500 1

-The manuscript word limit excludes the abstract, references, figure legends, tables, and appendices/supplemental materials.
-The maximum number of graphic elements reflects a combined total of figures (including figure parts) and tables.
+^{}The manuscript word limit excludes the abstract, references, figure legends, tables, and appendices/supplemental materials.